samuelviveiros/pysmod/README.md

 # pysmod
-Allows Python scripts to interact with SourceMod API
+This SourceMod extension allows you to write SourceMod plugins using Python.